The Untamable Whiskers

 The Untamable Whiskers (Le Roi du maquillage), also known as The King of the Mackerel Fishers and Les Moustaches indomptables, is a 1904 French silent trick film directed by Georges Méliès.
 The film is a showpiece for Méliès himself, drawing quickfire sketches of various characters and magically transforming into them.
+This film was formerly considered lost until the historical value of the paper rolls was rediscovered in the vaults of the Library of Congress.
+Between 1953–1954, technology was developed to copy it back onto 16mm film, and it was later fully restored in the 1980s onto modern, high-quality 35mm safety film.